Leopold I, Holy Roman Emperor: Early years

 Leopold was said to have typical Habsburg physical attributes, such as the prominent Habsburg lower jaw.
-Short, thin, and of sick constitution, Leopold was cold and reserved in public and socially inept.
+Short, thin and of sick constitution, Leopold was cold and reserved in public and socially inept.
 However, he is also said to have been open with close associates.
 Coxe described Leopold in the following manner: "His gait was stately, slow and deliberate; his air pensive, his address awkward, his manner uncouth, his disposition cold and phlegmatic."
 Spielman argues that his long-expected career in the clergy caused Leopold to have "early adopted the intense Catholic piety expected of him and the gentle manners appropriate to a merely supporting role.
-He grew to manhood without the military ambition that characterized most of his fellow monarchs.
-From the beginning, his reign was defensive and profoundly conservative."
+He grew to manhood without the military ambition that characterised most of his fellow monarchs.
+From the beginning, his reign was defensive and profoundly conservative".

-Elected king of Hungary in 1655, he followed suit in 1656 and 1657 in Bohemia and Croatia respectively.
+Elected king of Hungary in 1655, he followed suit in 1656 and 1657 in Bohemia and Croatia, respectively.
 In July 1658, more than a year after his father's death, Leopold was elected Holy Roman Emperor at Frankfurt in opposition to the French Cardinal Mazarin, who sought to place the Imperial Crown on the head of Ferdinand Maria, Elector of Bavaria or some other non-Habsburg prince.
 To conciliate France, which had considerable influence in German affairs thanks to the League of the Rhine, the newly elected emperor promised not to assist Spain, then at war with France.
-This marked the beginning of a nearly 47-year reign characterized by a lasting rivalry with France and its king, Louis XIV.
-The latter's dominant personality and power completely overshadowed Leopold, even to this day, but Leopold was no less a warrior-king given the greater part of his public life was directed towards the arrangement and furtherance of wars.
+This marked the beginning of a nearly 47-year reign characterised by a lasting rivalry with France and its king, Louis XIV.
+The latter's dominant personality and power completely overshadowed Leopold, even to this day, but Leopold was no less a warrior-king, given that the greater part of his public life was directed towards the arrangement and furtherance of wars.

 Second Northern War

 Leopold's first war was the Second Northern War (1655–1660), in which King Charles X of Sweden tried to become King of Poland with the aid of allies including György II Rákóczi, Prince of Transylvania.
 Leopold's predecessor, Ferdinand III, had allied with King John II Casimir Vasa of Poland in 1656.
 In 1657, Leopold expanded this alliance to include Austrian troops (paid by Poland).
-These troops helped defeat the Transylvanian army, and campaigned as far as Denmark.
+These troops helped defeat the Transylvanian army and campaigned as far as Denmark.
 The war ended with the Treaty of Oliwa in 1660.

 Early wars against the Ottoman Empire

-The Ottoman Empire often interfered in the affairs of Transylvania, always an unruly state, and this interference brought on a war with the Holy Roman Empire, which after some desultory operations really began in 1663.
+The Ottoman Empire often interfered in the affairs of Transylvania, always an unruly state, and this interference brought on a war with the Holy Roman Empire, which, after some desultory operations, really began in 1663.
 By a personal appeal to the diet at Regensburg Leopold induced the princes to send assistance for the campaign; troops were also sent by France, and in August 1664, the great Imperial general Raimondo Montecuccoli gained a notable victory at Saint Gotthard.
 By the Peace of Vasvár the Emperor made a twenty years' truce with the Sultan, granting more generous terms than his recent victory seemed to render necessary.